superarts/d2r-loot-filter/README.md

 # Diablo II Resurrected Loot Filters

-This repo contains modified versions of d2r filters.
-Go to the original websites to download original versions.

-IMPORTANT: I decide to stop using this mods [because I don't feel safe](https://www.reddit.com/r/Diablo/comments/qt208l/if_you_are_using_a_loot_filter_it_may_not_be_as/).
-If you want to display text for full potions and disable clipped / flawed / normal gems text, please check out my ["end-game" branch](https://github.com/superarts/d2r-loot-filter/tree/end-game) in this repo, if you decide to take the risk.
+While [I don't feel very safe](https://www.reddit.com/r/Diablo/comments/qt208l/if_you_are_using_a_loot_filter_it_may_not_be_as/) using these mods, Blizzard doesn't seem to care about these QOL changes at all.
+So I'm making my own mod, with minimum changes to minimize the risk.

-If you like my input on this matter, please [consider donate some fg](#donation).
+If you like my work, please [consider donate some fg](#donation).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->